 Field-Controlled Evaporation Mechanisms for Surface Atoms

 Extremely strong (~10 V/nm) electric fields rupturing atomic bonds is a relatively well-studied concept in the field of molecular chemistry.
 When extended to crystalline systems, i.e. material surfaces, this concept is known as field evaporation and its exact mechanisms become more challenging to predict.
-Field evaporation is the central phenomenon that enables atom probe tomography (APT), and obtaining atomically-accurate APT reconstructions will be impossible without an atomically-accurate understanding of how ions initially form and depart from the surface.
-By performing first-principles calculations on faceted surfaces under extreme fields, we search for such an understanding.
+Field evaporation is the central phenomenon that enables atom probe tomography (APT) and 3D field ion microscopy (3D-FIM), and obtaining atomically-accurate APT reconstructions will be impossible without an atomically-accurate understanding of how ions initially form and depart from the surface.
+By performing first-principles calculations on faceted surfaces under extreme fields, we search for such an understanding in pure metals and alloys.

-We make use of a recently developed generalized dipole correction to accomodate very large, asymmetric electric fields in fully periodic density functional theory (DFT) calculations on slab structures.
-The slab structures are generated for vicinal surface normals in order to reproduce the step and kink features present on faceted surfaces.
-Atoms near these low-coordinated features are the most relevant sites from which field evaporation takes place, as they experience a strong field enhancement due to the locally increased surface curvature.
-Figure 1 shows an example [10 8 1] slab generated for W, highlighting the kink atom whose evaporation we study.
+We make use of our recently developed generalized dipole correction to accomodate very large, asymmetric electric fields in fully periodic density functional theory (DFT) calculations on slab structures.
+In experiment, atoms near low-coordinated features such as steps and kinks are the most relevant sites from which field evaporation takes place, as they experience a strong field enhancement due to the locally increased surface curvature.
+In order to reproduce the step and kink features in DFT models, the slab structures are generated for high Miller index surfaces.
+Figure 1 shows an example [10 8 1] slab generated for W, highlighting the kink atom whose evaporation we have studied.

 We systematically remove this atom by increasing its z-coordinate, and repeat this process for a number of applied fields with varying strengths.
 Figure 2 shows how the system's energy varies as a function of the evaporating atom's z-coordinate for each of the applied fields.